Seedynutri/Grace_Portfolio/README.md

 <a href="https://www.linkedin.com/in/grace-f-ayetigbo"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I'm a Registered Dietitian and Digital Marketing Strategist who specialises in the health and wellness tech space.
 I help brands scale their business by bridging the gap between clinical expertise and digital strategy.
-I leverage data-driven content and innovative technology, ensuring that genuine health knowledge reaches a wider audience, builds brand credibility, and drives measurable growth.
+I leverage data-driven content and innovative technology to ensure that genuine health knowledge reaches a wider audience, builds brand credibility, and drives measurable growth.

 ## Objective